jwoo9928/DeepMynd/src/components/terms/terms.md

 2. Service Scope and Disclaimer

 - a.
-Information and Download Support Only: The Website serves solely as an informational resource and a download support platform.
+Information and Download Support Only:The Website serves solely as an informational resource and a download support platform.
 We provide recommendations and facilitate the download of AI models but do not host, modify, or verify these models.
 -
 - b.
-No License Verification: While the Website supports the download process, we do not verify, monitor, or enforce compliance with the licensing terms associated with the recommended AI models.
+No License Verification:While the Website supports the download process, we do not verify, monitor, or enforce compliance with the licensing terms associated with the recommended AI models.
 Users must independently review and ensure compliance with all applicable license conditions before using any model.
 -

 3. Model Licensing and User Notice

 - a.
-Third-Party Licenses: Many of the models recommended on the Website are provided under third-party licenses (e.g., the Apache License 2.0).
+Third-Party Licenses:Many of the models recommended on the Website are provided under third-party licenses (e.g., the Apache License 2.0).
 Users are responsible for reviewing and complying with these license terms, including retaining any required copyright notices, license texts, and NOTICE files.
 -
 - b.
-User Responsibility: Downloading or using any recommended model is entirely at the user’s own risk.
+User Responsibility:Downloading or using any recommended model is entirely at the user’s own risk.
 It is the user’s sole responsibility to verify and adhere to the applicable licensing conditions and legal requirements for each model.
 -

 4. Intellectual Property

 - a.
-Website Content: All content, documentation, guides, and materials provided on the Website are the property of [Website Name] or its licensors and are protected by applicable intellectual property laws.
+Website Content:All content, documentation, guides, and materials provided on the Website are the property of [Website Name] or its licensors and are protected by applicable intellectual property laws.
 -
 - b.
-Usage Restrictions: You may not reproduce, modify, distribute, or otherwise use any content from the Website without the express written permission of [Website Name], except as expressly permitted by the licenses governing the recommended AI models.
+Usage Restrictions:You may not reproduce, modify, distribute, or otherwise use any content from the Website without the express written permission of [Website Name], except as expressly permitted by the licenses governing the recommended AI models.
 -

 5. User Obligations

 - a.
-License Compliance: Users must ensure that their use of any recommended model fully complies with the respective license terms and all relevant legal requirements.
+License Compliance:Users must ensure that their use of any recommended model fully complies with the respective license terms and all relevant legal requirements.
 -
 - b.
-Proper Use: Users agree not to misuse the Website’s download support functionality or the downloaded models in any manner that violates any law or infringes upon the rights of others.
+Proper Use:Users agree not to misuse the Website’s download support functionality or the downloaded models in any manner that violates any law or infringes upon the rights of others.
 -

 6. Disclaimer and Limitation of Liability

 - a.
-"As Is" Basis: The Website and its contents are provided on an "AS IS" and "AS AVAILABLE" basis without any warranties, express or implied.
+"As Is" Basis:The Website and its contents are provided on an "AS IS" and "AS AVAILABLE" basis without any warranties, express or implied.
 -
 - b.
-Limitation of Liability: In no event shall [Website Name], its owners, or affiliates be liable for any direct, indirect, incidental, special, consequential, or punitive damages arising out of or related to your use of the Website, the downloading of any AI models, or your reliance on the information provided.
+Limitation of Liability:In no event shall [Website Name], its owners, or affiliates be liable for any direct, indirect, incidental, special, consequential, or punitive damages arising out of or related to your use of the Website, the downloading of any AI models, or your reliance on the information provided.
 -
 - c.
-External Content: The Website is not responsible for any issues or disputes arising from the content, licensing, or legal status of AI models obtained from third-party sources.
+External Content:The Website is not responsible for any issues or disputes arising from the content, licensing, or legal status of AI models obtained from third-party sources.
 -

 7. Indemnification (면책 조항)